omeid/dictionary/disclosure.md

  Uninitentional disclosures still count as disclosures.

- For more information, see the [Australian Privacy Principles Guidelines] https://www.oaic.gov.au/agencies-and-organisations/app-guidelines/chapter-b-key-concepts#disclosure
+ For more information, see the [Australian Privacy Principles Guidelines](https://www.oaic.gov.au/agencies-and-organisations/app-guidelines/chapter-b-key-concepts#disclosure).